-Dr. Srivi Ramasubramanian
+Dr. Srividya Ramasubramanian

-Ramasubramanian is Associate Editor of the Journal of Applied Communication Research and serves on the editorial board of eight journals.
+Ramasubramanian is Associate Editor of the Journal of Applied Communication Research and also serves on the editorial board of eight leading journals including the Journal of Communication, Communication Monographs, Journal of International & Intercultural Communication, Journal of Children and Media, and the Journal of Media Literacy Education.
 A TEDx speaker, she has delivered several keynotes and invited talks in the U.S., U.K, Singapore, the Netherlands, New Zealand, Australia, Germany, India, and China.
 Her work is featured in popular news outlets such as the Huffington Post, National Public Radio, Dallas Morning News, and India Today.

 © 2019 by Srivi Ramasubramanian PhD